copmAI/copm/README.md

 ### 3. Access the Cheshire Cat Admin Panel

-Once the service is running, open your browser and go to:
+Once the services are running, open your browser and go to:

 ```
 http://localhost:1865/admin